grossman8/bitcoin-wisdom-chart/README.md

 Open source rebuild of BitcoinWisdom.com charts.

 Why?
-You may be asking... because they're the simpliest and best crypto charts.
+You might be asking... because they're the simpliest and best crypto charts.